skule/bylaws/bylaw-3.md

 1. The Nomination, Campaign, and Voting Periods for the following Internal Representative positions shall be the same as those for the First Year Board of Directors election:
    1. The First Year Chair, elected by the First Year student body;
    1. The Fourth Year Chair, elected by the Fourth Year student body; and
-   1. The Part Time Students' Chair, elected by the Part Time Membership.
 1. A Member shall be considered nominated upon submitting a completed Nomination Package to the Engineering Society Office, no later than the close of the Nomination Period, which shall include:
    1. The Member's name, student number, contact information, and signature.